Baltic birch is considered to be hardwood because it’s entirely made of birch plies and layers (that are hardwood and not softwood).

 Despite using exterior grade glue between its layers or plies, Baltic Birch Plywood isn’t waterproof and should not be used outside as a standard.

-If you use baltic birch plywood or a normal birch outside it should be properly sealed so that it does not absorb water that can lead to rot and delamination of the wood.
+If you use baltic birch plywood or a normal birch outside it should be properly sealed so that it does not absorb water which can lead to rot and delamination of the wood.

 Plus, it is recommended that for projects in which the plywood can be seen that you use a coat of polyurethane or lacquer to get the best waterproofing results.